- by Luisa

 "There's no way probiotics can survive in presence of the preservative".

-This is what my client replied: "DON'T ADD THE PRESERVATIVE, THEN. "
+This is what that prospective client replied: "DON'T ADD THE PRESERVATIVE, THEN. "

 There's a new horrible trend going on.
 It feeds itself on the (false ) belief that everything that is natural is good and vice versa.
 As a consequence, some brands started making "preservative free cosmetics".